Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/02-alignment-QC.md

 ### Do you think there is cause for concern for any samples?

 **General notes:**
-- **Overall, the quality of these samples looks great.** Most samples have at least 20 million aligned reads, with > 90% of the inital read successfully aligned in all samples.
+- **Overall, the quality of these samples looks great.** Most samples have at least 20 million aligned reads, with > 90% of the initial read successfully aligned in all samples.

 - Additionally, **>90% of reads map to mRNA features,** confirming that our annotation is likely of good quality, and we don't have much contamination from genomic DNA, PCR artifacts, or other species.
 In the `RnaSeqMetrics` section, you can hover over individual samples and see the proportion of reads mapping to intronic or intergenic sequences is very small.